Donna Summer: Legacy

 According to singer Marc Almond, Summer's collaboration with producer Giorgio Moroder "changed the face of music".
-Summer was the first artist to have three consecutive double albums reach No. 1 on Billboards album chart: Live and More, Bad Girls and On the Radio: Greatest Hits Volumes I & II.
+As a recording artist, Summer either set or broke many chart records.
+During her late 1970s and early 1980s heyday, Summer scored eight consecutive top ten hits on the US Billboard Hot 100, the most by a female artist in the United States since Brenda Lee and the Supremes in the 1960s.
+Summer was the first female artist in chart history to score three number one singles in a calendar year on the Billboard Hot 100 in 1979.
+Summer at least landed a top 40 single on the Hot 100 in ten calendar years (1975-1984).
+In a seven-year period (1976–82), she scored more top ten hits than any act of that era with twelve.
+Between November 11, 1978 and January 5, 1980, Summer scored three consecutive number one albums on the Billboard 200 (Live and More, Bad Girls and On the Radio: Greatest Hits Volumes I & II).
+Summer is the only artist to have three number one double albums and also the first female artist to record back to back number one albums.

+Between 1976 and 1979, Summer was the top disco act on the Billboard year-end lists four times in a row.
+She is the sixth most successful artist in the history of the Dance Club Songs chart, recording 16 number one singles alone on the chart.
+Summer is one of a selected group of artists to achieve a number one hit on the Billboard charts in five or more decades (1970s, 1980s, 1990s, 2000s, 2010s), joining Cher, Aretha Franklin, Diana Ross, Whitney Houston, Michael Jackson and Madonna.

 She became a cultural icon and her prominence on the dance charts, for which she was referred to as the Queen of Disco, made her not just one of the defining voices of that era, but also an influence on pop artists from Madonna to Beyoncé.
 Unlike some other stars of disco who faded as the music became less popular in the early 1980s, Summer was able to grow beyond the genre and segued to a pop-rock sound.
-She had one of her biggest hits in the 1980s with "She Works Hard For the Money", which became another anthem, this time for women's rights.
+She had one of her biggest hits in the 1980s with "She Works Hard For the Money", which became another anthem, this time for women's rights, and later was included in the Songs of the Century list by the RIAA and NEA.
+Her 1975 hit "Love to Love You Baby" was included in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll list.
 Summer was the first black woman to be nominated for an MTV Video Music Award.
-Summer remained a force on the Billboard Dance/Club Play Songs chart throughout her career and notched 16 number one singles.
-Her last studio album, 2008's Crayons, spun off three No. 1 dance/club hits with "I'm a Fire", "Stamp Your Feet" and "Fame (The Game)".

 In May 2012, it was announced that "I Feel Love" was included in the list of preserved recordings at the Library of Congress' National Recording Registry.
 Her Rock and Roll Hall of Fame page listed Summer as "the Diva De Tutte Dive, the first true diva of the modern pop era".